 - A Clinical Scholar Track or a National Institutes of Health (NIH)-Sponsored Track

 - A Clinical Research and Trials Unit for conducting human interventional physiology studies

 - Protected time to complete Mayo Clinic Graduate School of Biomedical Sciences individual coursework without cost or advanced academic degrees in the Center for Clinical and Translational Science

-- Academic skills workshops on topics such as how to write a research manuscript, prepare a research protocol, write a grant proposal, give a presentation and be an effective teacher
+- Academic skills workshops including how to write a research manuscript, prepare a research protocol, write a grant proposal, give a presentation, and be an effective teacher

 Mayo Clinic's 44 staff endocrinologists serve as teachers and mentors.
 Their various backgrounds result in an exceptional depth and breadth of clinical expertise and research opportunities for fellows who are fully integrated into all aspects of our academically diverse Division of Endocrinology, Diabetes, Metabolism, & Nutrition.